Nat3z/OpenGameInstaller/web/src/pages/docs/first-addon/index.md

 # CLI Tool

-The quickest way to create an OpenGameInstaller is to use `create-ogi-addon`!
+The quickest way to create an addon is to use `create-ogi-addon`!

 ```shell
 $ bun create ogi-addon